Wildergames/blender-quick-exporter/README.md

 <br>

 # Planned Features
-We're planning on adding more features to Quick Exporter in the future, including:
+I'm planning on adding more features to Quick Exporter in the future, including:

 **Export Settings data objects**
 Adding the ability to store and reference various embedded Export Settings objects (just like Materials, or Textures), instead of having one unique set of settings per Export Package.
 This would allow us to also store defaults for various export platforms and variations.
 For example: FBX Standard, Unity, Unity (Animated), Unreal, Unreal (Animated), etc.